CRR

 What is CRR?

-CRR formalises how systems accumulate history (Coherence), undergo discrete phase transitions when constraints reach threshold (Rupture), and reconstitute through exponentially-weighted memory selection (Regeneration).
-Grounded in process philosophy, CRR describes temporal structure as a mathematical grammar by which past becomes future across all scales.
+CRR proposes that systems accumulate history (Coherence), undergo discrete phase transitions when constraints reach threshold (Rupture), and reconstitute through exponentially-weighted memory selection (Regeneration).
+Grounded in information-theoretic principles and the geometry of a circle, CRR describes temporal structure as a mathematical grammar by which past becomes future.
+The framework is deliberately parsimonious: three equations, one parameter, zero degrees of freedom once the system's symmetry class is identified.

 Coherence

 How systems accumulate historical constraint over time.
-Coherence represents the temporal integration of structure; the past becoming present as accumulated pattern.
-When coherence saturates the information-theoretic bound (C·Ω = 1), the system has extracted maximum information from its current configuration, triggering rupture.
+Coherence represents the temporal integration of structure: the past becoming present as accumulated pattern.
+When coherence approaches the information-theoretic bound (C·Ω = 1), the system has traversed all distinguishable states available to its current regime, and rupture follows.

 $$C(x,t) = \int_0^t L(x,\tau) \, d\tau$$